Tool use by sea otters: Anatomy

 The lower incisors of sea otters protrude and are shaped like spades, a shape which may facilitate their ability to scoop food out of shellfish.
 During consumption of sea urchins, otters use a tool or their paws to crack open the sea urchins and scoop out the gonads and viscera with the lower incisors (12).
 The canines are blunt, and the post-canines are bunodont.
 Their flat and broad shape is useful for chewing a combination of soft invertebrates and the harder parts of tougher invertebrates, like shell fragments and sea urchin tests.

 Sea otters also have some of the largest lungs in the otter family, which may be helpful for buoyancy, especially because sea otters do not have blubber.
 Being buoyant along the length of the body allows otters to lie on their backs and manipulate food, tools, and young while on the surface of the water.

 Underneath the arm of each sea otter, at the axilla, is a flap of skin that can store stones and food.
 The hind legs are long and flattened like flippers, and the tail is also flattened.
 The tail moves in an undulating motion for propulsion.
 Paws and vibrissae work in tandem to find and grasp prey underwater.
+Sea otters also have retractile claws on their forelimbs.

 Learning

-It was found that orphaned juvenile sea otters in a research facility spontaneously developed stone tool use, without observing any models.
-Relatedly, stone handling behaviours were observed in 10 out of the 13 currently known subspecies of otters, including sea otters.
-Together, both studies suggest a genetic component to stone behaviours in otters – as this would explain both its occurrence without models and its cross-occurrence across species that do not observe each other.

 Otters that use stones to open prey do not use stones every time they need to manipulate their prey.
 Crabs, for example, can be ripped apart by the forelimbs and then eaten.
 Otters will store a stone in the pouch of skin under the arm to eat prey with both forelimbs, such as crabs, and then retrieve the stone at a later instance.
 Otters have been observed to use a clam shell as a digging tool and as a pry tool as well.
 This seems to imply, "an anticipation of use that goes beyond the immediate situation".
 If a stone appears to be particularly good for opening one food item, it will be kept for several others.
 In an observation of an otter in Point Lobos State Park, it was seen than one otter ate 44 mussels in one feeding episode and only used six stones.
+This retention of stone hammers and anvils for later reuse, also documented among chimpanzees, has been cited as indicative of cognitive complexity.